DavidLanders95/NeuralMagFork/docs/user_guide/pbc.rst

 * **Demagnetization**: the field term checks whether **all three** spatial directions are set to true PBC (``all(mesh.pbc[i] == inf)``) and only then swaps in the periodic kernel (``h_cell_pbc``).
-Setting true PBC in only one or two directions is not supported for the demagnetization field — use pseudo-PBC (positive integer) for those directions instead.
-For any other ``pbc`` setting, the open-boundary kernel is used together with image copies (pseudo-PBC).
+Setting true PBC in only one or two directions raises a ``ValueError`` — use pseudo-PBC (positive integer) for those directions instead.
+For any other ``pbc`` setting (all open or pseudo-PBC), the open-boundary kernel is used together with image copies.
 * **DMI, anisotropy, external field, interlayer exchange**: local contributions — unaffected by the choice of boundary conditions.